ClickHouse/terraform-provider-clickhouse/docs/resources/service_private_endpoints_attachment.md

 # clickhouse_service_private_endpoints_attachment (Resource)

 Use the *clickhouse_service_private_endpoints_attachment* resource to attach a ClickHouse *service* to a *Private Endpoint*.
+Important: Please note that if you want to attach the same ClickHouse *service* to multiple *Private Endpoints* you have to specify all the *Private Endpoint IDs* in a single *clickhouse_service_private_endpoints_attachment* resource.
+Having multiple *clickhouse_service_private_endpoints_attachment* resources for the same service is unsupported and the outcome is unpredictable.

 See [private_endpoint_registration](https://registry.terraform.io/providers/ClickHouse/clickhouse/latest/docs/resources/private_endpoint_registration) for how to create a *private endpoint*.